-The credit ratings on the MTNs, Notes and Sinking Fund Debentures may not reflect the potential impact of all risks related to structure and other factors on the value of the MTNs, Notes and Sinking Fund Debentures.
-In addition, real or anticipated changes in the Company's credit ratings will generally affect the market value of the debt.
+The credit ratings on the MTNs and Notes may not reflect the potential impact of all risks related to structure and other factors on the value of the MTNs and Notes.
+In addition, real or anticipated changes in the Sobeys' credit ratings will generally affect the market value of the debt.
 The foregoing ratings may be revised or withdrawn at any time by the rating agency if, in its judgment, circumstances warrant.

-The Company has made, or will make, payments in the ordinary course to the rating agencies in connection with the assignment of ratings on the Company or its subsidiaries and their securities.
-In addition, the Company has made customary payments in respect of certain subscription services provided to the Company by the rating agencies during the last two years.
+Sobeys has made, or will make, payments in the ordinary course to the rating agencies in connection with the assignment of ratings on Sobeys and its securities.
+In addition, the Company has made customary payments in respect of certain subscription services provided to the Company by the rating agencies.